aklinker1/zeta/README.md

 app.listen(3000);
 ```

 This lets you break your app up into smaller, reusable chunks.
-If a child app or plugin is used multiple times throuhout the root app, it is automatically deduplicated so hooks are not ran more than once.
+If a child app or plugin is used multiple times throughout the root app, it is automatically deduplicated so hooks are not ran more than once.

 ## Error Handling

 By default, Zeta provides built-in error handling.
-It also provides useful error classes that, when throw, set the specified http status code and maps the error to the response body.
+It also provides useful error classes that, when thrown, set the specified http status code and maps the error to the response body.

 ```ts
 import { HttpError } from "@aklinker1/zeta/errors";